kizniche/Mycodo/mycodo-manual.rst

 exported as CSV with their corresponding timestamps.

-Additionally, the entire measurement database (influxdb) may be exported as a ZIP file backup.
+Additionally, the entire measurement database (influxdb) may be exported as a ZIP archive backup.
 This ZIP may be imported back in any Mycodo system to restore these measurements.
 Note that an import will override the current data (i.e. destroying it).